FREE SHIPPING ON ORDERS OVER £40 - SHOP NOW

 Food waste is responsible for the majority of thrown away rubbish, but there are a couple of steps you can take to reduce this.
 The first one is simple: eat everything.
 The second option for those wanting to maintain a slender physique, is to buy a cute little compost bin that matches your kitchen cupboards to collect food waste and turn it into nutrients for your garden.
 Gardens and compost bins aside, the old trick of using up what’s in your cupboards before you buy more is a goodie for both reducing food waste and your food budget.
 Also, try to avoid heavily over-packaged foods, like those avocados quadrupled wrapped in plastic.

 At UpCircle, we are lovers of anything reusable, recyclable and upcycled.
-From repurposed leftover coffee grounds transformed into a range of feel-good scrubs to our organic coffee oil face serum, we are committed to making ethical beauty products from natural, sustainable ingredients.
+From repurposed leftover coffee grounds transformed into a range of feel-good scrubs to our organic coffee oil face oil, we are committed to making ethical beauty products from natural, sustainable ingredients.
 Share with us your recycling and reusing success stories so we can encourage others to join us in helping our world be a bit less wasteful.